wolfSSL/wolfssl/IDE/ROWLEY-CROSSWORKS-ARM/README.md

 # Functions required by the WolfSSL Library

-If you are writting your own application, the following functions need to be implemented to support the WolfSSL library:
+If you are writing your own application, the following functions need to be implemented to support the WolfSSL library:

-* `double current_time(int reset)`: Returns a doulbe as seconds.milliseconds.
+* `double current_time(int reset)`: Returns a double as seconds.milliseconds.
 * `int custom_rand_generate(void)`: Returns a 32-bit randomly generated number.